maddsoll/solanavolumebot/README.md

 * Complex On-Chain Programming: The on-chain program dynamically handles the sales, selling 100% of the token balance at swap time regardless of the purchase amount, ensuring you never lose out.

 * Pre-Launch Calculations: Integrated functionality to simulate transaction counts and SOL costs to achieve your desired trading volume, saving you from the complex math and hassle.

-# Getting Started

-Prerequisites: Ensure you have Node.js and npm/yarn installed.

-npm install

-Configuration: Follow the configuration guide to set up your bot.

-Running the Bot
-Start the bot using: npm start

-Usage
-Detailed usage instructions are available in the docs directory.

-Quick start:
-Configure your RPC and wallet details in config.json.